-Mobile messaging financial advisory service, Stackin, adds banking features and raises cash – TechCrunch
+Mobile messaging financial advisory service Stackin’ adds banking features and raises cash – TechCrunch

 “Stackin’ is fundamentally changing the shape and context of what a financial relationship means by creating a fun, inclusive and judgement free environment that empowers our users to learn and take action through messaging,” said Scott Grimes, CEO and co-founder of Stackin’, in a statement.
 “This funding allows us to build out new features around banking and investing that will enhance the relationship with our customers.”

-Later this fall the company said it would launch a new investment feature that will encourage Stackin users to participate in the stock market.
+Later this fall the company said it would launch a new investment feature that will encourage Stackin’ users to participate in the stock market.
 It’s likely that this feature will look something like the Acorns model, which encourages users to invest in diversified financial vehicles to get them acquainted with the stock market before enabling individual trades on stocks.

 According to Grimes, the company made the switch from video to text in March 2018 and built a custom messaging platform on Twilio to service the company’s 500,000 users.